 Does it look as though your teeth have become too big for your smile?
 Do you avoid brushing your teeth because your gums bleed on a regular basis?
 These problems can be traced back to gum recession-and sometimes periodontal disease.
 As frustrating as these problems can be, there are solutions.
 We are the ones who offer these solutions for incomparable rates.
 What's more, we pair our gingival grafting services with the finest patient care available today.

 Gum grafting puts an end to hygienic and cosmetic issues that plague people for years-sometimes even decades.
 It is a safe, minimally invasive, and long-celebrated procedure.
-In our facilities, it is a procedure performed by some of the finest oral surgeons and periodontists in the region.

 A gum graft is designed to solve problems such as thin gums or insufficient gum coverage (recession).
 A thin piece of tissue is used to provide a stable band of attached gingiva around the tooth.
 The gingival graft may be placed to cover the exposed portion of the root or to increase the thickness of existing gums.
 This procedure is highly predictable and results in a stable healthy band of attached tissue around the tooth.